Zzh-tju/ultralytics-YOLOv3-Cluster-NMS/README.md

  - We further incorporate DIoU into NMS for YOLOv3 which can get higher AP and AR.

  - Note that Torchvision NMS has the fastest speed, that is owing to CUDA imprementation and engineering accelerations (like upper triangular IoU matrix only).
 However, our Cluster-NMS requires less iterations for NMS and can also be further accelerated by adopting engineering tricks.
-Almost completed at the same time as the work of our paper is Glenn Jocher's Torchvision NMS + merge.
+Almost completed at the same time as the work of our paper is Glenn Jocher's Torchvision NMS + Merge.
 First, we do Torchvision NMS, then convert the output to vector to multiply the IoU matrix.
-Also, for merge/Weighted NMS, the IoU matrix is no need to be square shape `n*n`.
+Also, for Merge NMS, the IoU matrix is no need to be square shape `n*n`.
 It can be `m*n` to save more time, where `m` is the boxes that NMS outputs.

  - Torchvision NMS is a function dedicated to Torchvision>=0.3, and our cluster-NMS can be applied to low version of Torchvision and other deep learning frameworks as long as it can do matrix operations.
 No other import, less iteration, fully GPU-accelerated and better performance.
 # Citation